 While areas in the north will see the leaves begin to change before us – starting in late September – the foliage in Ogunquit is certainly worth waiting for.
 There is something so magical about seeing the burning, blazing colors against the sparkling blue of the ocean.

-Peak colors will likely hit here in mid-October, so don’t wait to make your reservations at The Colonial Inn to ensure you see our local woods in full flight.
+Peak colors will likely hit here in early to mid-October, so don’t wait to make your reservations at The Colonial Inn to ensure you see our local woods in full flight.

 During your stay you can take a quick 10 minute drive from the hotel over to the Mount Agamenticus Conservation Region, which encompasses the most extensive coastal forest block between Acadia National Park and the Pine Barrens of New Jersey.
 Walk the trails throughout the mountain or head straight for the summit and enjoy the easy 1 mile Big A loop for plenty of gorgeous views.